Can Latino Fathers Redefine Masculinity and Overcome Machismo?

 A father and his son sitting on a sidewalk smiling to each other while the boy has a soccer ball under his feet

 Many in the Latine community were raised with a certain sense of responsibility to their families.
-Some of this stems from the heavily patriarchal culture, which reinforces harmful expectations of men that then inspires machista behavior from them.
+Some of this stems from the heavily patriarchal culture, which reinforces harmful expectations of men that inspire machista behavior from them.
 While some women knowingly and unknowingly participate in upholding marianismo, machismo maintains the gender role expectations that ultimately carry over into the parenting styles of fathers.

 What is Machismo?